 When the concept of electromagnetic waves was first proposed around 1864, it was met with great skepticism.
 As a result, the idea languished for a long time.
+This is understandable since the foundations of the theory were complex and the conceptual ideas were at odds with physical thinking.
 It took several decades for a handful of dedicated persons — infatuated with the mysteries of electricity and magnetism — to finally put the theory on a solid footing.

 In this article, we’ll take a look back at this period that launched the serious study of radio waves.
 We’ll examine the contribution of James Clerk Maxwell, the man most responsible for the concept.
 Next, we’ll look at the work of several notable scientists who came after Maxwell, and see how they confirmed the existence of radio waves.

 We have a seemingly unlimited electromagnetic spectrum consisting of radio waves, microwaves, visible light, ultraviolet, x-rays, and gamma rays.
 How we came to discover and comprehend these astonishing waves is a captivating story.
 In what follows, we’ll look back at the historical underpinnings of electromagnetic waves — and we’ll do so without invoking theoretical derivations.
 But first, let’s examine what we mean when we talk about such waves.

 Conceptually, an electromagnetic wave can be generated as shown in Figure 1.
 A more comprehensive picture of how electromagnetic waves are formed and their analogy to gravitational waves can be found at the URL noted in Reference 1.